ca-api-gateway-extensions/helloworld/lib/readme.md

-Put gateway jars in here
+Put gateway jars in this folder